 Cars have character and personality.
 From the front lights making faces to the bodies curving into shapes, each car has some kind of quirk to it.
 Some cars have unique features that you’ll likely want to celebrate.

-As well as that, sometimes the quirk is in the setting of the shot.
-Instead of just photographing an entire car, maybe there is a cool reflection in the rear view mirror.
+Sometimes the quirk is in the setting of the shot.
+Instead of just photographing an entire car, maybe there is a cool reflection in the rearview mirror.

 There are times that call for cool reflections on a car and there are times where the reflections take away from what you are trying to show.